 Freelancers are often alone as they work from their personal space most of the time.
 Even if they work on-site for a company, they are leaving soon.

 Full-time employment offers you less time to spend with your family, friends, and life partner due to regular office times.
-But freelancers can always reschedule their work and spend ample time with their family and friends.
+But freelancers can always make great way to reschedule their work and spend ample time with their family and friends.

 Not every workplace has office politics.
-In many organizations, there are power or personality clashes to deal with.
+In many people and organizations, there are power or personality clashes to deal with.

 Freelancers don’t have to deal with office politics as they are not tied to a company.
 They have multiple bosses in various organizations, which usually helps detached from office politics.

 Working for a single company provides you with motivation in very structured ways.
-At the end of each year, you get performance reviews that determine whether you will earn more next year, get a bonus, an incentive, or a promotion.
+At the end of each year, you get performance reviews that determine whether you will earn more next year, which may get you a bonus, an incentive, or a promotion.

 Freelancers must motivate themselves.
 They must find their clients, do their marketing, and negotiate their contracts.
 They always keep themselves out there and organize their own time to make sure that they stay on top.